la2050/archive/_projects/2015/school-is-cool-initiative.md

    Partnerships with Build-a-Bear, Walmart, Kroger, Ralph's and Panera Bread help get students excited about coming to school EVERYDAY!
 Through our partnership with these organizations, our program challenges our students weekly, monthly, and annually by providing constant motivation through various in-kind and monetary donations.
 These businesses provide a wide variety of incentives and rewards for each student eligible by simply going to school!

    Above all, one of the most critical factors to the success of our organization's message is the ability to reach as many members of our community as possible.
 It is often difficult to offset the costs of promotional advertising and we are grateful to our sponsors who provide opportunities to help cover the costs of such materials.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Roughly, our project costs $50,000; as we expand and more students qualify, our costs will increase.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Below is our "School is Cool" initiative budget!

-   > "We're ALL Here" Attendance Improvement Program:
-   *These estimates are for one school and as our "School is Cool" initiative expands to additional schools, these variable costs will increase.

-   Small Incentives:
-   Bubbles (12/pack) - $7
-   Pens (250/pack) - $32
-   Motivational pencils (250/pack) - $27
-   Mini Erasers (500/pack) - $10
-   Board Games (10/school @ $8) - $80
-   Gift Cards (10/school @ $10) - $100

-   Large Incentives:
-   Bicycles (2/school) - $100
-   Wifi Tablets (2/school) - $300
-   iPod Shuffles (5/school @$50) - $250
-   Movie Tickets (20/school @ $20) - $400
-   Tickets to Dodger Games (50/school @ $0) - $0
-   Gift Cards (5/school @ $25) - $125

-   Honors & Awards:
-   Perfect Attendance Pins (200/school @ $.60) - $120
-   Perfect Attendance Certificates - $0
-   Excellent Attendance Certificates - $0

-   20 schools ~ Approx. total = $30,000

-   > "Back to School" Supply Drive:
-   *Our yearly goal is to collect 500 backpacks filled with an ENTIRE school year of school supplies.
-Th How do you plan to scale the success of your proposal?: >- To achieve desired results to any give task, communication and goals must be clear and direct.
+How do you plan to scale the success of your proposal?: >- To achieve desired results to any give task, communication and goals must be clear and direct.
 One must not assume that all involved parties know what is